vrcAlbert/documentation-api/source/javascript/events.rst

 			// ...
 		}, 'caller');

-		// Listen all events with name 'Nos\Model_Page' and action 'insert' or 'delete'
+		// Listen all events with the 'Nos\Model_Page' name and 'insert' or 'delete' actions
 		$(domContext).nosListenEvent({
 				name: 'Nos\Model_Page',
 				action: ['insert', 'delete']